mharoot/Microservices/nodejs/ReplicaSet/README.md

 - sudo apt-get install virtualbox-5.2

 ### Step 1 —Create our 3 docker-machine
-To create a docker machine we need to issue the next command in a terminal:
+To create a docker machine we need to issue the next command in a terminal.
+This command will create a machine called manager1 using virtualbox as our virtualization provider:
 - docker-machine create -d virtualbox manager1
-This command will create a machine called manager1 using virtualbox as our virtualization provider.
-Now let’s create the two lefting docker-machine.
 - docker-machine create -d virtualbox worker1
 - docker-machine create -d virtualbox worker2
 To verify if our machines are created, let’s run the following command: